 Jonathan’s story brings us face to face with the mystery of the unseen power that lives within each of us – the life force that delivers peace and healing in the final stages of our lives.

 Jonathan had always lived alone with many social challenges.
 There was something “different” about him, and many believed he had mental health issues.
-However, he was never diagnosed with mental illness and was actually very bright.
-My husband and I were his only support.
+However, he was never diagnosed with mental illness, and was very bright and insightful.
+My husband and I were his only family living nearby.

 The last two years of Jonathan’s life were defined by a slow, steady decline in his health.
 I know that at one point all I wanted to do was to help find the “solution” for Jonathan’s plight.